dapr/dapr/README.md

-# Dapr - any language, any framework, anywhere
+# Dapr - Any language, any framework, anywhere

 Dapr is a portable, event-driven, runtime for building distributed applications across cloud and edge.